-Getting started with OCaml
+Getting Started With OCaml

 Irmin gives you a few options when it comes to storage:

-• an in-memory store (irmin-mem)
+• In-memory store (irmin-mem)

-• a filesystem store (irmin-fs)
+• AFilesystem store (irmin-fs)

-• git-compatible filesystem/in-memory stores (irmin-git)
+• Git-compatible filesystem/in-memory stores (irmin-git)

-• an optimized on-disk store (irmin-pack)
+• Optimised on-disk store (irmin-pack)

-Creating a store
+Creating a Store

-An in-memory store with string contents:
+To create an in-memory store with string contents, run:

 module Mem_store = Irmin_mem.KV.Make(Irmin.Contents.String)

-An on-disk git store with JSON contents:
+An on-disk Git store with JSON contents:

 module Git_store = Irmin_git_unix.FS.KV(Irmin.Contents.Json)